euberdeveloper/tum-conf-scraper/README.md

 The documentation for development site is: [tum-conf-scraper dev documentation](https://tum-conf-scraper-dev.euber.dev)

-### TumConfScraper
+### TumConfVideoScraper

-The TumConfScraper class, that scrapes a video from a "BBB WebKonferenze" and saves it to a file.
+The TumConfVideoScraper class, that scrapes a video from a "BBB WebKonferenze" and saves it to a file.

 **Syntax:**

-`const scraper = new TumConfScraper(passcode, options);`
+`const scraper = new TumConfVideoScraper(passcode, options);`

 **Parameters:**